By Rob Robinette

 Other rear total toe settings are: 0.06" = 4.31" (my personal minimum) and 0.25" = 4.68" (my personal maximum).

 For the front wheels 0 toe is equal to 2.1" out from the rear hub on the ruler.
+This measurement was taken with the laser resting with its thin edge on the wheel so the laser would clear the rear tires.

 Using String to Measure Toe Alignment